tumblr tracker

 7. Lili'uokalani Botanical Garden

-Lili'uokalani Botanical Garden is a unique outdoor space located in Honolulu, Oahu, dedicated to the native plants of Hawaii.
+Lili'uokalani Botanical Garden is a unique outdoor space located next to the Punchbowl Memorial and the Foster Botanical Gardens, and is dedicated to the native plants of Hawaii.
 This garden, which spans several acres, was once the property of Queen Lili'uokalani, the last reigning monarch of the Hawaiian Kingdom, and is named in her honor.
 It is particularly noted for its collection of indigenous Hawaiian plant species, aiming to preserve the island's botanical heritage.
 The garden's tranquil setting features streams, waterfalls, and walking paths that allow visitors to explore and enjoy the serene landscape.
 Educational programs and signage throughout the garden offer insights into the importance of conservation and the role of native plants in Hawaiian culture.

 • Address: 123 N Kuakini St, Honolulu, HI 96817